NCIS: Los Angeles season 3: Development

 NCIS: Los Angeles was renewed for a third season on May 17, 2011.

 Crossover

 The season featured a crossover with Hawaii Five-0.
 The event took place in the form of a two-part crossover.
-Chris O'Donnell and LL Cool J appeared as G. Callen and Sam Hanna in the twenty-first episode of the Hawaii Five-0 second season titled "Pa Make Loa" ("Touch of Death") on April 30, 2012.
+Chris O'Donnell and LL Cool J appeared as G. Callen and Sam Hanna in the twenty-first episode of the Hawaii Five-0 second season episode titled "Pa Make Loa" ("Touch of Death") on April 30, 2012.
 In the second part, Scott Caan and Daniel Dae Kim appeared in the third season episode "Touch of Death" which aired on May 1, 2012.

 Broadcast

 Season three of NCIS: Los Angeles premiered on September 20, 2011.